JosteinSandKjellsen/sonic-speedrun-app/README.md

-# Sonic Speedrun Scoreboard
+# Sonic Superstars Speedrun Scoreboard

-This project is a web application that allows users to view, add, and delete speedrun scores for Sonic the Hedgehog's Green Hill Zone - Act 1.
+This project is a web application that allows users to view, add, and delete speedrun scores for Sonic Superstars' Bridge Island: Act 1.
 It's built using SvelteKit, TypeScript, and Prisma with SQLite.

 ## Features

 - View top 100 speedrun scores
-- Add new scores
+- Add new scores with precision up to milliseconds
 - Delete scores (password protected)
 - Responsive design